of UToledo's physical therapy graduates find jobs within 6 months of receiving their license.

 Graduates also become private-practice owners, business partners and entrepreneurs.

-UToledo’s accredited D.P.T. program combines required course work on campus with 36 weeks of full-time clinical experiences off campus.
+UToledo’s accredited doctor of physical therapy program combines required course work on campus with 36 weeks of full-time clinical experiences off campus.
 Students can add electives or internships in specialty practice areas such as critical care, geriatrics, pediatrics and sports rehabilitation.

 Graduate students complete a formalized student professional development plan (PDP) portfolio and a two-year scholarly project with a faculty mentor.